GeekerHWH/mirrorSpeedTest/README.md

 </div>

 # A project for Testing Debian/Ubuntu mirrors
-This tool is mainly to help Debian users to filter the best apt Repo for themselves, especially for people who live in China with a special Network Environment.
+This tool is mainly to help Debian users to select the best apt Repo for themselves, especially for people who live in China with a special Network Environment, **now it has supported people all of the world**.

 I know there are some netselect tools, but the most important thing when downloading is BANDWITH The software requirements are all based on my personal experience in the source switching workflow.